-I really, really like Parker’s for a lot of reasons, but I’m not that big a fan of Brunswick Stew, at Parker’s or anywhere else.
-It’s okay, and I put it a step above South Carolina Hash, but it really needs some Texas Pete and some barbecue sauce to give it authority.
+I really, really like Parker’s for a lot of reasons, but for longtime I was not a fan huge of Brunswick Stew, at Parker’s or anywhere else.
+I put it a step above South Carolina Hash, but it always seemed bland to my — I like spicy foods.
+But if you add some barbecue sauce — and I mean honest vinegar-pepper sauce like the great sauce at Parker’s — that gives it authority.
 Parker’s has great fried chicken, excellent slaw, very good green beans, and pork that is very tasty, even if it is cooked over gas.
 They also have other-worldly corn sticks — easily the best corn sticks on earth, corn sticks that make hush puppies weep over their own relative inadequacy.
-Indeed, I suspect that most of the author’s love of Brunswick Stew came from using corn sticks instead of a spoon to scoop it up.
+Indeed, I suspect that much of the author’s love of Brunswick Stew came from using corn sticks instead of a spoon to scoop it up.

 The best time to go to Parker’s is 12:05 p.m. on a Sunday.
-That puts you there before even the most clock-conscious Presbyterians can get there from church.
+That puts you in Parker’s before even the most clock-conscious Presbyterians can arrive from church.
 Everything will be perfectly hot and fresh, especially the corn sticks, which should be (and will be) eaten immediately.
 And it’s just good to eat among a whole bunch of families eating together.